NeuRoNeLab/.github/profile/README.md

 ## Research Projects

 Our laboratory is involved in several research projects related to our research interests, including:
-- ElegansNet: a deep learning model inspired by the nervous system of the C. Elegans nematode worm.
-The model incorporate evolutionary pressure features in its structure, allowing it to process the information in very efficient and effective way ([ArXiv scientific report link](https://arxiv.org/abs/2304.13538)).
+- ElegansAI: a deep learning model inspired by the nervous system of the C. Elegans nematode worm.
+The model incorporate evolutionary pressure features in its structure, allowing it to process the information in very efficient and effective way ([ResearchSquare preprint link](https://www.researchsquare.com/article/rs-3005708/v2), [ArXiv scientific report link](https://arxiv.org/abs/2304.13538)).

 <!--